AdobeDocs/analytics.es-ES/help/implement/js-implementation/c-variables/page-variables.md

 Los vínculos personalizados envían datos a Analytics.
 The *`linkType`* variable (or the second parameter in the *`tl()`* function) is used to identify the report in which the link name or URL appears ( [!UICONTROL Custom], [!UICONTROL Download], or [!UICONTROL Exit Links] report).

-For exit and download Links, the *`linkType`* variable is automatically populated depending on whether the link clicked is an exit or download link.
-A custom link may be configured to send data to any of the three reports with this variable or with the second parameter in the *`tl()`* function.
-By setting *`linkType`* to 'o,' 'e,' or 'd,' the *`linkName`* or link URL is sent to the [!UICONTROL Custom Links], [!UICONTROL Exit Links], or [!UICONTROL File Downloads] report respectively.
+For exit and download Links, the  variable is automatically populated depending on whether the link clicked is an exit or download link. *`linkType`* A custom link may be configured to send data to any of the three reports with this variable or with the second parameter in the *`tl()`* function.
+By setting  to 'o,' 'e,' or 'd,' the  or link URL is sent to the Custom Links, Exit Links, or File Downloads report respectively.*`linkType`**`linkName`*

 **Sintaxis y valores posibles** {#section_18DB3A8083FB4F75B970055ED336DA4E}